Christian Broadcasting Network: Other ventures

 In 1977, CBN University was established for "the specific purpose of preparing leaders who would not only succeed in their professions but also advance as Christians equipped to effectively impact their world."
 CBN University rebranded as Regent University in 1990.
 The university built the luxury hotel The Founders Inn & Spa on its campus.
 The hotel's name refers to the US Founding Fathers.

 The affiliated charity Operation Blessing was established on November 14, 1978.
 It was initially intended to help struggling individuals and families by matching their needs for items such as clothing, appliances, and vehicles with donations from viewers of The 700 Club.
 Coordinating with local churches and other organizations, Operation Blessing expanded its matching funds program to include food provisions and financial assistance for low-income families.

 CBN launched its first website in March 1995.

 CBN has established international offices, including CBN Europe in the UK in 2002, CBN Deutschland in 2007, CBN Africa in 1994, and CBN India in 2000.
 CBN Asia was established in the Philippines and Hong Kong on October 1, 1994.
 Since then, CBN Asia has launched the children's program A.S.T.I.G.
 (All Set to Imitate God); Oyayi; and the music program CBN Asia Reverb, later renamed Reverb Worship PH.

-During the first Trump administration (2017–2021), CBN paid at least $170,000 to host events at Trump properties.
+During the first Trump administration (2017–2021), CBN paid at least $170,000 to host events at Donald Trump's properties.
 Subsequently, CBN obtained access to the White House similar to that of larger news outlets and was given frequent exclusive interviews with senior administration staff, including Trump himself.